CAFDataProcessing/data-processing-service/utils/data-processing-task-submitter/README.md

 Data Processing workflow ID to send on submitted messages.
 If this is not set then it is assumed that a workflow is to be created and used on sent messages, which requires that the appropriate base data properties are set.

 The base data properties provide the information required so that the processing workflow to use can be created.
-If the workflow contains references to boilerplate expressions/tags or classification workflows they can also be created by specifying the required details to create those items.
+If the workflow contains references to boilerplate expressions/tags they can also be created by specifying the required details to create those items.

 #### CAF_TASKSUBMITTER_BASEDATA_BOILERPLATE_INPUT_FILE